AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 # Ordering PCB's
 I personally have a habit ordering PCB's from <a href="https://jlcpcb.com">JLCPCB</a> (again, I am not associated with them!).
 For the convenience, all 3 PCB's can be ordered in one order.
 1. ATU <a href="https://github.com/AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/raw/refs/heads/main/ATU Fabrication Files/ATU_Fabrication_Files.zip">(link to download fabrication files is here)</a>
+*It is important to use fabrication files from this repository rather than original from Barb's page.
+BOM has been optimized for ABS to include currently available components and the entire power supply component circuit was removed.
+CPL file has been fixed for proper component placement.*
 2. ATU Mount PCB - <a href="https://github.com/AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/raw/refs/heads/version1.2-beta/QMX+_ATU_Mount_Board_THT_v1.2/GERBER-QMX_Plus_ATU_Mount_Board_THT_v1.2.zip">fabrication files for latest revison</a>
 3. QMX+ Companion PCB - <a href="https://github.com/AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/raw/refs/heads/version1.2-beta/QMX+_ATU_Companion_Board_THT_v1.3/GERBER-QMX_Plus_ATU_Companion_Board_THT_v1.3.zip">fabrication files for latest revison</a>
 4. Optionally, order one of the versions of the front panel PCB: